kcubeterm/achoz/README.md

 `sudo achoz --install-meili`

-it will download and install meilisearch binary at `/usr/local/bin/` you could specify another path to install. just make sure that path should be cover by $PATH Environment.
+it will download and install meilisearch binary at `/usr/local/bin/` and for termux it is `$PREFIX/bin` Meilisearch could be install at desire path. just make sure that path should be cover by $PATH Environment.

 `achoz --install-meili path/to/dir`